PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 * #### Total number equal outputs

+**The green line** is the total number of equal value outputs addresses.

-**The green line** is the total number of equal value outputs.
+**The blue line** is the total number of equal value outputs.

+> Ideally, green and blue should be equal, each equal value output should be a separate address.
+In practice some addresses are reused multiple times.
+> This is either intentional or a bug (more [here](https://github.com/zkSNACKs/WalletWasabi/issues/2034) and [here](https://github.com/zkSNACKs/WalletWasabi/issues/2077)).

-**The red line** is the total number of equal value outputs that belong to output addresses reused.
+**The orange line** is the total number of equal value outputs addresses reused.
 An equal value output address is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).

+**The red line** is the total number of equal value outputs that belong to equal value outputs addresses reused.

 * #### Percentage equal outputs reused per CoinJoin